JerylKhoo/TheFourGuys-Ellipsis-Hackathon-MVP/README.md

 The number of connections that the cellular phones connect to the wireless router are limited and performance depletes when more and more users are connected to the wireless router.

-### MegaMINO Network Architecture (Refer to MegaMINO Technology Network Architecture.jpg)
+### MegaMIMO Network Architecture (Refer to MegaMIMO Technology Network Architecture.jpg)
-However, MegaMINO network technology takes a different approach when connected to the users.
-The MegaMINO configured wireless routers are interconnected and work together to support the cellular devices.
+However, MegaMIMO network technology takes a different approach when connected to the users.
+The MegaMIMO configured wireless routers are interconnected and work together to support the cellular devices.
 The cellular devices are not limited to certain wireless routers and are able to connect to the internet through multiple channels.
 This drastically improves the speed and number of users that are able to gain connectivity to the internet.

-### MegaMINO Advantages
+### MegaMIMO Advantages
-MegaMINO presents multiple advantages compared to traditional networks.
+MegaMIMO presents multiple advantages compared to traditional networks.

 The 2 most significant advantages are user capacity and network scalability.
 User capacity in traditional networks are limited in number of simultaneus users it can support effectively.
 As more users connect, individual performance can degrade due to shared bandwidth and increased interference.
-MegaMINO networks however support a higher number of simultaneous users with minimal degradation in performance.
+MegaMIMO networks however support a higher number of simultaneous users with minimal degradation in performance.
 It also has enhanced capacity and ability to serve multiple users more efficiently due to increased data rates and reduced interference.

 Scaling up in traditional networks require increasing bandwidth or adding more access points, which can be costly and complex.
 Additionally, performance can diminish as network load increases.
-MegaMINO increases scalability by adding more antennas or leveraging advanced MIMO configurations.
+MegaMIMO increases scalability by adding more antennas or leveraging advanced MIMO configurations.
 It has more robust performance under increased load, making it easier to scale without compromising quality.

 In summary, MIMO technology represents a significant advancement over traditional wireless networking methods by enhancing data throughput, reliability, coverage, spectral efficiency, and user capacity.
 While MIMO networks are more complex and require advanced technology, the benefits they provide make them a superior choice for modern wireless communication needs.